olleharstedt/tellstory/README.md

 * Normal distribution (useful for age)
 * Nesting namespaces
 * Simplify declaration of sing/plur records.
 How?
-* Graphs with different connection probability
+* Graphs with different connection probability (solved by repetition?)
-* Graphs which loop until an end-state
+* Nest graphs inside decks?
+With inline.
+* Day-night cycle with graph ("move graph when card is picked")

 TODO
 ----